Civil Engineer Resume Format

 5

-Dense paragraphs, inconsistent fonts, or overly artistic designs reduce readability.
-Use clear headings, uniform bullet points, sufficient white space, and a logical flow from top to bottom in your civil engineer resume format.
+Dense text, inconsistent formatting, or excessive creativity can hinder readability.
+Use clear headings, consistent bullet points, sufficient white space, and a logical flow tailored to civil engineering roles.

 6